An Algorithm for the Assignment Game Beyond Additive Valuations: The FindPriceIncrease Subroutine

-We prove in Appendix \ref{sec:proofs:FPI:alg} the correctness and runtime of Algorithm \ref{alg:findpriceincrease}. \begin{lemma}[Correctness and runtime of Algorithm \ref{alg:findpriceincrease}] Algorithm \ref{alg:findpriceincrease} finds a MAT-preserving price increase $d$ and maximal step size $\lambda^*$ such that $(\nu^*, p+\lambda^* d)$ is partially stable, $p+\lambda^* d$ remains within the same linear domain, and an alternating tree $\mathcal T'$ with the same unit-buyers, items, and root $k_0$ as $\mathcal T$ is preserved in $D(\nu^*, p+\lambda^* d)$.
+\begin{lemma}[Correctness and runtime of Algorithm \ref{alg:findpriceincrease}] Algorithm \ref{alg:findpriceincrease} finds a MAT-preserving price increase $d$ and maximal step size $\lambda^*$ such that for all $\lambda\in [0, \lambda^*]$, $(\tau^*, p+\lambda d)$ is partially stable, $p+\lambda d$ remains within the same linear domain, and an alternating tree $\mathcal T'$ with the same unit-buyers, items, and root $k_0$ as $\mathcal T$ is preserved in $D(\tau^*, p+\lambda d)$.
 Furthermore, if $p+\lambda^* d$ does not reach the border of the current linear domain, the number of items in the MAT rooted at $k_0$ increases by 1.
 The algorithm runs in time $O(|B|^5|S|^5)$. \end{lemma}